rtteal/ToDo/README.md

  * [x] Required: Successfully add and remove items
  * [x] Required: Editing todo items
  * [x] Required: Persist the todo items to text file
+ * [x] Suggested: Persist the todo items into SQLite instead of a text file

 Walkthrough of all user stories: